 You are here

-After a period spent at S.Anna School working on electromechanical transducers, he joins FBK in November 2016 as a Ph.D.
+After a research period spent in S.Anna School working on electromechanical transducers, he joined FBK in November 2016 as a Ph.D.
 Student.
 He is currently focused on electrochemical energy conversion and storage.
-In the ARES unit he is working on the development of a Redox Flow Battery (RFB) based on organic compounds.
+In the ARES unit he is working on the diagnosis tools for a Redox Flow Battery (RFB) based on organic compounds.